-The current size of EPE's New Mexico system is approximately 485 MW.
+The current summer peak demand of EPE's New Mexico system is approximately 485 MW.
 EPE is experiencing a significant and growing demand for electricity in New Mexico, necessitating a substantial increase in its generating capacity over the 20-year planning period.
 EPE's load forecast projections clearly support this escalating need, which is consistent with recent national demand trends.